 Diesel leads the way regarding the range of denim available.
 The durability and quality of the denim also seemed to be higher.
 The overall style of the jeans was timeless, edgy and what men are comfortable with.
 This label is for any man that doesn’t usually step outside of traditional denim styles.

 At G-Star RAW the jeans tend to steer more towards non-traditional looks.
 It has revolutionised designs for jeans and we are loving it.
 Its quirky cuts and use of angular stitching is not going to appeal to all men – especially those preferring traditional styles.
 It is the master when it comes to dark denim too.
 G-Star RAW‘s latest waxed denim jeans are the closest you’ll get if you want that leather look, without the use of actual leather.
 Its leather and denim jackets for men, are funky and slim-tailored.
 You’ll find that the zips on the jackets on occasion are angular, which gives a real stylish look to denim.

 Michael Madsen wearing G-star Raw denim jacket for 2013

 What Looks Good on You

-At the end of the day it comes down to what looks good on you.
+At the end of the day, it comes down to what looks good on you.
 I find that Diesel is very good at catering for those who have shorter legs.
-For me G-Star RAW ticks all the boxes when it comes to breaking the denim-wear rules.
+For me, G-Star RAW ticks all the boxes when it comes to breaking the denim-wear rules.
 They are a company that has breathed new life into a sometimes dated look.
 I adore the layout of its stores.
 The jeans are easy to sort through and grab.
 When it comes to customer service, whether it be Holland, Spain or London, it is second to none.
 If you are thinking that I’m biased, then your wrong.
-Believe it or not; I’m the Italian.
+Believe it or not; I’m Italian.